We Support

 Why We’re Here

-Dane County, like most communities, has historically responded to this crisis by adding more and more options for post-assault support services in an effort to meet the diverse needs of survivors.
-Our community pours money into this ever-growing list of options without collectively evaluating the effectiveness of this approach.
-Despite the existence of robust local support services, survivors still say that they cannot get access to the help they want.
+Dane County, like most communities, has historically responded to this crisis by adding more options for post-assault support services.
+But more isn't better.
+Survivors still say they cannot get access to the help they want.

 How We Got Here